Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 order.lab_processingWhen lab processing begins.order

-order.completedWhen sequencing/conversion deliverables are ready.order, genome_id, files_url
+order.completedWhen sequencing/conversion deliverables are ready.order, files_url

 conversion.completedWhen an uploaded VCF has produced a .genome bundle.conversion, genome_id